Help: I Dyed My Hair at Home but Couldn’t Cover All of My Grays!April 16, 2020

 “The most likely cause is your formulation,” says Papanikolas.
 “Neutral shades give the best coverage unless you are predominantly gray, then you will need 1/2 neutral and 1/2 golden — it sounds complicated because it is.”
 Alternatively, your application method could be the issue.
 “When you go to the salon, we take fine slices and go section by section through the hair to make sure every regrowth strand is fully saturated with color,” says Papanikolas.

 “We also put a lot on.
 If you are skimpy with your application, then you won't get good coverage.”
 It’s a myth that the more hair dye you apply, the darker the color will get.
 In fact, the more product you put on your head, the better your success rate will be for covering all of your gray hair.

-For the best color, we like the Garnier Nutrisse Ultra Color line or L’Oréal Paris Fade-Defying + Shine Permanent Hair Color.
+For the best color, we like the L’Oréal Paris Fade-Defying + Shine Permanent Hair Color.

 How to Cover Gray Hair at Home, According to the Expert

-Consistency is key.
-“Have a regular touch-up schedule every 4 to 6 weeks,” says Papanikolas.
-“If you wait too long and have a lot of regrowth, the hair furthest from the scalp won't cover as well as the hair closer to the scalp.”
 To allow for better saturation of the dye (and therefore better coverage), Papanikolas recommends that you separate your hair into quadrants, just like they do in the salon.
-“You can also leave it on the hair for the maximum time (50 minutes unless otherwise directed).”
+“You can also leave dye on the hair for the maximum time (50 minutes unless otherwise directed).”

 His Best Tip for Covering Gray Hair at Home

-Aside from getting the application and formulation down, Papanikolas’ number-one tip for covering gray hair at home is simple: “Getting a friend to help apply the dye gives the best results.”
+Aside from getting the application and formulation down, Papanikolas’ number one tip for covering gray hair at home is simple: Get a friend or family member who you're social distancing with to help apply the dye for best results.